-The sequence of engine stopping in emergency stop mode is similar to shutdown mode, except that also the pilot fuel injection is de-activated immediately upon stop signal.
+The sequence of engine stopping in emergency stop mode is similar to shutdown mode.

 Emergency stop is the fastest way of manually shutting down the engine.
 In case the emergency stop push-button is pressed, the button is automatically locked in pressed position.